josh-jacobson/lambda-lecture-notes/3-1-advanced-react/3-composing-and-sharing-non-visual-behavior.md

 localStorage.getItem('key'); // returns 'value
 ```

 Along with `localStorage.removeItem` and `localStorage.clear()` for cleanup, that's basically the entire API!
 Nice and simple.
-As we get comfortable with different levels of state management over the next few weeks,

 ## Functional Programming 🤯